 (iv) Promptly after Agent acquires actual knowledge thereof, Agent will give written notice to each Lender of any Lien on the Mortgaged Property or Event of Default under this Agreement or any of the other Loan Documents which in Agent's judgment adversely affects any of the Lender's interests in the Loan.
 Agent agrees to consult with Lenders in respect of any material remedial action to be taken in respect of any such Default and shall act substantially in accordance with any decision of the Majority Lenders (and shall be fully protected in so acting).
 Agent agrees that during a period of forty-five (45) days from Agent's notice to Lenders of any such Event of Default, Agent will not take any such material remedial action without the prior agreement of the Majority Lenders unless in Agent's good faith judgment it is necessary to take more prompt remedial action within such period, with or without the agreement of the Majority Lenders, in order to preserve any collateral for the payment of the Loan or substantive rights or remedies under any of the Loan Documents.
 Agent shall advise Lenders from time to time of such remedial action as Agent shall have taken.
 Notwithstanding the foregoing, if the Majority Lenders do not agree on the action to be taken, except as expressly set forth in this Section, Agent reserves the right, in its sole discretion, in each instance, without prior notice to Lenders, to consent to any action or failure to act by Borrower, and to exercise or refrain from exercising any powers or rights Agent may have under or in respect of this Agreement or any of the other Loan Documents relative thereto or any collateral therefor, which would be reasonable.
-All losses and expenses incurred by Agent in connection with the Loan, the enforcement thereof or the realization of the security therefor shall be borne by the Lenders in accordance with their ratable interest in the Loan, and Lenders will, upon request, reimburse Agent for their Ratable Shares of any expenses incurred by Agent in connection with any such default, any advances made to pay taxes or insurance premiums or other charges or otherwise to preserve the lien of the Mortgage or to preserve and protect the Mortgaged Property, any other expenses incurred in connection with the enforcement of the Mortgage, and any expenses incurred by Agent in connection with the consummation of the Loan not paid or provided for by Borrower.
+All losses and expenses incurred by Agent in connection with the Loan, the enforcement thereof or the realization of the security therefor shall be borne by the Lenders in accordance with their ratable interest in the Loan, and Lenders will, upon request, reimburse Agent for their Ratable Shares of any expenses incurred by Agent in connection with the enforcement of the Mortgage or to preserve and protect the Mortgaged Property, any other expenses incurred in connection with the enforcement of the Mortgage, and any expenses incurred by Agent in connection with the consummation of the Loan not paid or provided for by Borrower.